tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 PSK-based resumption using PSKs established via the NewSessionTicket mechanism defined in {{TLS}}.

-Extended Key Update provides post-compromise recovery for the connection in which it is performed.
-The recovery guarantees of this mechanism depend on the assumed compromise model.
-In a compromise model where exposure of endpoint memory reveals PSKs, established via the NewSessionTicket mechanism, those PSKs are sufficient to establish new authenticated TLS connections.
-Even if an implementation invalidates previously issued PSKs upon completion of the EKU exchange, an attacker who has obtained such a PSK may initiate and complete a resumed session prior to that invalidation.
-In such a model, Extended Key Update does not prevent use of previously issued PSKs.
+EKU provides post-compromise recovery for the TLS connection in which it is performed.

-Accordingly, endpoints that enable EKU and operate under a compromise model in which endpoint memory exposure reveals PSKs MUST disable resumption.
+The recovery guarantees depend on the assumed compromise model.
+In typical deployment environments, PSKs established via the NewSessionTicket mechanism are generated and stored in memory within the main operating system, and compromise of endpoint memory reveals such PSKs.
+These PSKs are sufficient to establish new authenticated TLS connections.
+Even if an implementation invalidates previously issued PSKs upon completion of the EKU exchange, an attacker that has already obtained such a PSK may initiate and complete a resumed session prior to that invalidation.
+In such environments, EKU does not prevent the use of previously issued PSKs.

-In deployment models where PSKs are protected using secure storage or isolation mechanisms that prevent their exposure under the assumed compromise model, resumption may remain compatible with the intended recovery guarantees of Extended Key Update.
-To prevent rollback of the recovering connection to pre-update keying material, an endpoint MUST invalidate all PSKs established under the previous application traffic secrets immediately after installing the updated application traffic secrets derived from the EKU key schedule.
+Accordingly, endpoints that enable EKU MUST disable resumption using PSKs established via the NewSessionTicket mechanism.

-This ensures that PSKs derived from earlier keying material cannot be used after the EKUs completes.
-This guidance applies to deployments where PSKs are assumed not to be compromised.
+Deployments that protect PSKs using secure storage MUST also follow this requirement, in order to avoid complexity and ensure a consistent security model.

 # Post-Quantum Cryptography Considerations